Airbnb Pricing: Wheelhouse Vs Beyond Pricing

 The Pros and Cons of Airbnb Smart Pricing

-I’ve written numerous blog posts about my POC on this.
+I’ve written numerous blog posts about my POV on this.
 I personally think Airbnb’s smart pricing is deeply flawed.
 I guess I’m not the only one feeling this way.

 I’d never recommended this method at its current state of affairs.